dardocode/dardocode/README.md

 ### 🚀 About Me

-- 🔭 Currently working on web projects using Drupal and WordPress
+- 🔭 Currently working on web projects using Laravel, Drupal and Vue
 - 🌱 Learning in public — improving every day
 - 💡 Passionate about content strategy, UX and building useful tools
 - 🌍 Based in 🇲🇽 Mexico